Sunday, 20 February 2011

 I believe that we need to have robust examples of different models of religious co-existence.
 We need to show that conflict is not the only way and that new humanism of religious co-existence can be a better alternative for future of mankind.

-The societies that are truely multi-ethnic, multi-cultural and multi-religious, especially India, need to support all progressive forces from different religions, in presenting alternative models of religious co-existence.
+The societies that are truely multi-ethnic, multi-cultural and multi-religious, especially in India, need to support all progressive forces from different religions, in presenting alternative models of religious co-existence.

-If we look back in history to the periods when conservatives of a religion dominated and influenced the whole world, probably we can look at the rise of orthdox Christianity in the period called as "the dark ages".
+If we look back in history to the periods when conservatives of a religion dominated and influenced the whole world, probably we can look at the rise of orthodox Christianity in the period called as "the dark ages".
 It stopped human and scientific progress for hundreds of years and led to tragedies of inquisitions, crusades, annihilation of millions of indigenous people in different parts of the world.

-The rise of orthodoxy and conservatives, would have an equally damaging impact on human rights, science and progress of millions who live in these countries and their impact will be felt in the remaining world.
+The rise of orthodoxy and conservatives, would have an equally damaging impact today on human rights, science and progress of millions who live in these countries and their impact will be felt in the remaining world.
 In the present age of information technology and globalization, how many decades or centuries would these theocracies last, who can tell?

 John Butt, an Islamic scholar, in his article "A passage to secularism" in Hindustan Times of 27 January 2011, had written: